-- It’s small, having anywhere from 25 or 50 to about 80 participants.
+- It’s small, having anywhere from 25 to 40 participants.

 - It’s non-hierarchical and non-disciplinary and inter-professional: THATCamps welcome graduate students, scholars, librarians, archivists, museum professionals, developers and programmers, K-12 teachers, administrators, managers, and funders as well as people from the non-profit sector, people from the for-profit sector, and interested amateurs.
 The topic “the humanities and technology” contains multitudes.